 Theme Class number of times Description Introduction to Concept and problems of urban and regional areas, need and social Urban and Regional 1 background of planning.
 Particularly factors affecting the future of cities such Planning as the internationalization, aging and environmental issues will be described.
-Basics of Urban 2 Basic concepts of urban planning, domain of urban planning, urbanization, Planning Policy regulations and basic zoning measures.
+Histroy of Urban 2 Historical background of urban planning in pre-war Japan.
+Planning in Japan Filstorical background of urban planning in pre-war Japan.
+Basics of Urban 1 Basic concepts of urban planning, domain of urban planning, urbanization, Planning Policy regulations and basic zoning measures.
 Outline of the contents and significance of land-use planning in planning Land-use Planning 2 regulations.
 Basic policies of urban development such as zoning, revamping of and District Planning 2 the central business district, other district planning methods as well as conservation of natural and historical environment of the city.
-Environmental Issues Environmental issues, contemporary challenges and planning requirements of 3 regional and urban environment from the environmental economics point of and Urban Systems view.
+Environmental Issues 2 Environmental issues, contemporary challenges and planning requirements of regional and urban environment from the environmental economics point of and Urban Systems view.
 Basic concepts of the underlying theory of external diseconomies.
-Urban Models and 2 Urban models such as population projection and migration models, economic Theory circulation model, base model and land-use model Urban Planning Basic theory of social cost-benefit analysis considering urban planning Institutions and 2 Funding Resources institutions and funding resources Urban Transport Urban transport policies will be explained from the perspective of urban Urban Transport 2 development.
-In particular, the transport policies required to achieve a Policy sustainable city with respect to environment and energy use.
+Urban Models and 2 Urban models such as population projection and migration models, economic Theory circulation model, base model and land-use model Urban Planning Basic theory of social cost-benefit analysis considering urban planning Institutions and 2 institutions and funding resources Funding Resources institutions and funding resources Urban Transport Urban transport policies will be explained from the perspective of urban Policy 2 development.
+In particular, the transport policies required to achieve a sustainable city with respect to environment and energy use.
 Summary 1 Review of basic concepts, goals and objectives of the course.

-[Textbook] Materials will be provided in the class from time to time.
+【Textbook】 Materials will be provided in the class from time to time.

-[Textbook(supplemental)] Useful textbooks and material will be introduded during the lectures.
+【Textbook(supplemental)】 Useful textbooks and material will be introduded during the lectures.